sharynneazhar/FSND-Game-API-P7/README.md

 If the two cards played are of equal value, then there is a "war".
 Both players place the next card from their deck face down in a pool and battle with the next top card of their deck.
 The higher face-up card wins the war and adds all six cards to the bottom of their deck.
 If the face-up cards are again equal then the battle repeats with another set of cards.
 This repeats until one player's face-up card is higher than their opponent's.
 A player will lose if their deck is empty or runs out of cards during a war.

+Score keeping: User ranking is calculated based on the number of games won.

 ### Files Included:
 - api.py: Contains endpoints and game playing logic.
 - app.yaml: App configuration.